JorgeTricarico/JorgeTricarico/README.md

 - 🔧 I’m currently open to work.
 - 🧪 I work mostly with Java - Spring for BackEnd, React for FrontEnd  and MySQL for databases.

+-Passionate about learning new things, especially in technology and economics.
+Currently training as a software developer, mainly in Java 8.
+I am looking for my first IT job that will allow me to apply my knowledge, keep learning and grow as a professional in the industry

 <br />

 ## Languages and Tools